Differential forms, open-closed maps, and Gromov-Witten axioms: Hochschild and cyclic homologies of a curved A-infty algebra

-This calculation shows that $\cyccl{\mu_0(1)}$ is actually closed in cyclic homology, so it defines a homology class.
-In general, this class need not be exact, but we can make it exact by adding to the cyclic complex a copy of $R$.
+In general, the class of $\mu_0(1)$ need not be exact, but we can make it exact by adding to the cyclic complex a copy of $R$.
 In other words, we can extend the cyclic chain complex so that it becomes a quotient not only of the reduced tensor algebra $\tensr{A[1]}$ but of the full tensor algebra $\tens{A[1]}$.
 Let us define

 where the action of $\t$ is extended so that it acts as identity on $R$.
 Note that $R$ is possibly graded, so the definition possibly modifies every homogeneous piece $\cconnes[A][r]$.
 In the simplest case, $R = k$ is a field concentrated in degree zero and this construction only adds a copy of the base field in degree zero.
 The differential on this complex will still be denoted by $\dhoch$ and is defined on $R$ by the requirement that $\dhoch[1] = \mu_0(1)$ where $1 \in R$ is the unit, and extended $R$-linearly.
 Note that $\dhoch$ does not define a differential on $\choch[A][] \oplus R = \tens{A[1]}$, as our calculation~\eqref{eq:dex} shows, so this is a slight abuse of notation.
 The homology of the extended cylic complex $\ceconnes[A]$ with respect to $\dhoch$ will be denoted by $\hecyc[A]$ and will be called the \textbf{extended cyclic homology} of $A$.
 When $\mu_0(1) = 0$, this construction is not really useful as it only adds a copy of $R$ with zero differential.
+In general, this construction immediately gives: \begin{lm} The element $\mu_0 \left ( 1 \right)$ defines an exact cocycle in $\ceconnes[A]$. \end{lm}